 Years ago, I wanted to change my career from a mergers and acquisitions lawyer to an investment professional.
 So, I completed a one-year MBA program and then joined BCG with the intent of finishing off my MBA with business cases of flesh-and-blood at a company which speaks credibility through its reputation.

 While at BCG, I learned key skills essential for success as an investor.
-BCG refined my skills to swiftly grasp and understand the context, to decipher, interpret and extract key points from masses of information, and to determine what actions to then take.
-At BCG and as an investor we are strongly focused on value: what are the value drivers?
+BCG refined my skills to swiftly grasp and understand the context, to decipher, interpret and extract key points from masses of information, and to develop a subsequent course of action.

 BCG defined my business ethics.
 At BCG, you have the right and obligation to speak up.
 There is no place to hide, and you stretch yourself in your efforts to make a difference to your clients.

-My interest in being an entrepreneur stems from my university days but I was weary of entering the world of an SME with low growth aspirations.
+My interest in being an entrepreneur stems from my university days, but I was weary of entering the world of an SME with low growth aspirations.

 Someone suggested I consider BCG, and during the interview process itself I could see that there was an entrepreneurial attitude behind the way BCG worked.
 You had to be quick, discover opportunities, and develop concrete actions while working with like-minded individuals.

-Alexander now works as a director for Darts_ip, and was co-founding partner of Transwide.
+Alexander now works as a director for Darts-ip and was co-founding partner of Transwide.

 I found my career at BCG to be extremely thrilling.
 You are influencing key decisions and actions of top management teams, sometimes with the very existence of the company at stake.

 I decided to join LMS for the opportunity and challenge to put a high technology company on a new path for growth.
 But the toughest decision was actually to leave BCG, because there is always something new to learn and great people you want to stick around with.

 Filip is vice president of the test division at LMS International.